MercersKitchen/Advanced-CS/Pure Java String Lessons/Intro with Strings Only/README.md

 Quick Links, if needed …
 - <a href="https://github.com/MercersKitchen/Advanced-CS/tree/main/Pure%20Java/Intro%20with%20Strings%20Only#tools-used-here">Tools Used Here</a>
-- <a href="https://github.com/MercersKitchen/Advanced-CS/tree/main/Pure%20Java/Intro%20with%20Strings%20Only#create-simple-hello-world-program">Create Simple Hello World Program</a>
+- <a href="">Textbooks and Other Resources</a>

-Progressions (partly to develop routine for executing Pure Java)
+Progressions (partly to develop routine for executing Pure Java): Input - Processing - OutPut
 - Create Simple Hello World Program, <href="https://github.com/MercersKitchen/Advanced-CS/tree/main/Pure%20Java/Intro%20with%20Strings%20Only#create-simple-hello-world-program">Click Here when active</a>
 - Supply String using CMD, See exemplar in above folder
 - Supply String using JOptionPane, See exemplar in above folder